 Select several components and independently verify that they are in their required positions.
 Where possible, confirm valve position indication by direct observation of valve mechanism.
 For valves that isolate on a containment isolation signal verify proper breaker position and availability of power supply.
 Also, for motor and air-operated valves, verify they are not mechanically blocked and power is available, unless it is required to be otherwise.
 Inspect piping and the associated test, vent and drain valves, if any, for possible leakage paths.

-(b) Assess the method of calculating the RCS .
+(b) Assess the licensee’s method of calculating the RCS leak rate.

-(c) Containment temperature and pressure monitoring - review the procedures for ensuring that the containment atmosphere and/or water space meets the design basis assumptions for average temperature and pressure.
+(c) Containment temperature and pressure monitoring - review the licensee’s procedures for ensuring that the containment atmosphere and/or water space meets the design basis assumptions for average temperature and pressure.

 g.
 Key Attribute - Emergency Response Organization Readiness.

-The guidance of IP 71114.03 is applicable and may be useful.
+The guidance of IP 71114.03, “Emergency Preparedness Organization Staffing and Augmentation System,” is applicable and may be useful.

-03.04 Assessment of Performance in the Radiation Safety Strategic Performance Occupational Radiation Safety
+03.04 Assessment of Performance in the Radiation Safety Strategic Performance Area - Occupational Radiation Safety

 a.
 Inspection Preparation.